 In all honesty, I still get confused by mission statement vs. vision statement.
 Or, is it purpose statement?
 It’s a little easier for me to think in terms of… Who?
 What?
 When?
 Where?
 Why?
 How?

-What: Selling it all (except for 2 bags each), loading a plane, relocating in Costa Rica to advance the Lord’s Kingdom, to care for His people, to proclaim truth, to set captives free.
+What: Selling or giving away almost everything, loading a plane, relocating in Costa Rica to advance the Lord’s Kingdom, to care for His people, to proclaim truth, to set captives free.

 Where: Sámara, Costa Rica.
-It’s a small town (under 5,000 people) in the Nicoya Peninsula on the northwest side of the country.
+It’s a very small town in the Nicoya Peninsula on the northwest side of the country.
 The whole country is about the size of West Virgina!

 Why: We sense the Lord lovingly invited us to do this!
 Let me preface